gaiatri/Getting_and_Cleaning_Data/README.md

       - The resultant data set, named full_dataset has 10299 observations and 563 variables, and it pretty much contains all the data we need for analysis.

-      <b>Step 2 of cleaning data</b>: Extract only the measurements on the mean and standard deviation for each measurement
+      Step 2 of cleaning data: Extract only the measurements on the mean and standard deviation for each measurement

       - Extracting specific columns necessitates assigning names to the columns in the data set.
         This provides more meaning to the data, and therefore makes it tidier